Related Research terms: Toxic Stress, eustress (good stress) and distress (bad stress), Adverse Childhood Experiences (ACEs)

 Recommended further reading: Raising an Emotionally Intelligent child by John Gottman

 This study covers a lot of topics we address.
-The basics of much of what we cover is that we all at least have micro-trauma’s, little “t” traumas, that we need to process.
-If we have close relationships with others and are trained in helping each other process emotions, then the effects of this little “t” trauma will be mitigated and have little or no impact on our long-term well-being.
+We all have micro-trauma’s, little “t” traumas, that we need to process.
+If we have close relationships with others and are trained in helping each other process emotions, then the effects of these little “t” traumas will be mitigated and have little or no impact on our long-term well-being.

 Serve and Return

 "To date, researchers have established both that there are significant sibling differences in parental treatment within families (Feinberg & Hetherington, 2001; Reiss et al., 1995) and that these differences are predictive of child and adolescent outcomes (Anderson, Hetherington, Reiss, & Howe, 1994; Conger & Conger, 1994; Feinberg & Hetherington, 2001; Kowal, Krull, & Kramer, 2004).
 For example, parent–child conflict appears to contribute to adolescent adjustment largely at the child-specific level (Anderson et al., 1994), results that appear to persist over time (Conger & Conger, 1994)suggesting that social comparisons between the child’s own treatment and that of his or her sibling may lead to attributions regarding who is the favored child (Baker & Daniels, 1990; Kowal et al., 2004; McHale, Crouter, McGuire, & Updegraff, 1995)."